wework/wework.github.io/_drafts/bridging-digital-and-physical.markdown

 ### A Little Branding

 With a couple failures under my belt, I decided it was time for a win.
-I asked Will if he could create a model of a wework logo that I could sit on the top of my monitor.
+I asked Will if he could create a model of a WeWork logo that I could sit on the top of my monitor.
 He said it would be a piece of cake, he just needed to know the thickness of my bezel, and a copy of our logo in vector format.

 So I asked [Tracy](http://www.tracyloi.com), one of our amazing designers, if she had a version of our logo that Will could use.
 And indeed she did!
 She exported an .eps that Will imported into Rhino.
 There he extruded it, boolean union-ed it with a little sled, and exported an .stl.
 We imported that into MakerWare, added a raft and supports, exported the .x3g onto the SD card, and printed it: